Discovering Hidden Treasures On Portugal’s Algarve

 The Algarve, Portugal

-This Old World region on the Atlantic Ocean is the best place in the world to retire that nobody’s talking about.
+This Old World region on the Atlantic Ocean is the one of the best place in the world to retire that nobody’s talking about.
 The Algarve, Portugal has been named the best retirement spot for 3 years in a row.

 This is a land of cobblestoned streets and whitewashed houses.
 With lace-patterned chimneys, surrounded everywhere by fig, olive, almond, and carob trees.